HL7/phd/input/intro-notes/StructureDefinition-PhdBITsEnumerationObservation-notes.md

 The fololwing sections give more details on the mapping of BITS to a FHIR Observation resource.

 ### Mapping BITs Enumerations to FHIR
 FHIR has no data type that corresponds to this kind of measurement.
 Consequently we developed a code system which maps the BITs measurement to a set of codes.
-The details of the mapping and how these codes are generated from data received from the PHD are given in [ASN1 BITS Code System](ASN1BITsCodeSystem.html).
+The details of the mapping and how these codes are generated from data received from the PHD are given in [ASN1 To HL7 Codesystem](CodeSystem-ASN1ToHL7.html).
 These codes are reported in the component element; one component per reported bit setting.
 Thus similar to the compound numerical measurement, there is no Observation.value[x] element.
 There may still be an Observation.dataAbsentReason element if a measurement status indicates a measurement failure in which case no component elements representing the BITs setting are reported.

 <style>table, th, td {
 border: 1px solid black;